 CAVR also participated in three national projects: the development of an occupational standard for Volunteer Management, in partnership with the HR Council for the Nonprofit Sector, the Skills-Based Approach to Volunteer Engagement project by Volunteer Canada and Imagine Canada’s Ensuring Excellence Accreditation program.

 At the 2010 National Conference in St. John’s, NL, the Board began to once again re-visit the future directions of the Association.
 In November of the same year, extraordinary board meetings were held in Winnipeg and a new Mission, Vision and three-year strategic plan was developed and launched at the 2011 National Conference in Vancouver, BC.
 Key elements of the plan included a new communications strategy, the development of strategic partnerships and increase the profile of CAVR.

 Part of the strategic plan included the creation of a task force to review and evaluate our National Certification program and propose a more viable option to ensure continued success of this important credential.
 In 2012, based on a recommendation of the task force, the Board of Directors unanimously approved a partnership with the Council for Certification in Volunteer Administration (CCVA) and thus discontinuing the CAVR certification, replacing it with an international certification process.
 With this change the Association’s role shifts to one of promotion and support of members working towards the CVA (Certified in Volunteer Administration) designation.

-After a lengthy consultation process with the membership, once again a new name was proposed for the Association.
+After a lengthy consultation process with the membership, once again a new name and visual identity was proposed for the Association.
 The membership wanted a name that focused on the profession, not a job title and a name that was widely known, recognized and commonly understood by those within and outside of the profession.